kpaschen/corrjoin/README.md

 coefficient.
 We only represent edges that are above the configured threshold.

 When you look at the data for a stride, you can see a list of _subgraphs_.
-Basically, the graph of metrics for a stride is usually not connected, but it consists of subgraphs that are not connected with each other.
+Basically, the graph of metrics for a stride is usually not connected, but it consists of multiple subgraphs.
 Often, there will be a lot of subgraphs with two or three nodes in them, and a few subgraphs with a lot (maybe several thousand) nodes.
 You can select a subgraph to list the metrics in it, and then select metrics that you want to see e.g. timeseries graphs for.
 Note that the API only returns 150 nodes and the Grafana graph rendering is most useful for below 20 nodes.